The wine regions of Spain

 A critical point in Catalan viticulture was 1872 when Josep Raventós produced the first sparkling wine bottles in Catalonia using the traditional method. used to make the sparkling wine from Champagne.
 The wineries were centred on the small town of Sant Sadurni d’Anoia in the Penedès, which continues to be the heartland of Catalan, and Spanish, sparkling wines.
 Originally sold as Champagne, in the 1970s EU regulations would restrict the name Champagne to sparkling wines produced in the Champagne region, and Spanish producers called the Spanish Champagne ‘Cava’ after the Catalan word for wine cellars.
 The production of Cava would eventually dominate the vineyards of Catalonia, with today 69% of the Catalan wine produced is sparkling wine.

 While Cava clearly dominates the Catalan wine region, a very important addition to the wine region was the renaissance of viticulture in the Priorat in southern Catalonia.
 From the 1970s, the rugged hills of the Priorat were identified as region capable of making superb wines.
 A group of winemakers thus began to revolutionise the wine making in the area, leading to the Priorat being catapulted to the top of the wine world in the early 1990s, and becoming only the second Spanish DOP to receive the denomination of DOCa (called DOQ in Catalan).
+The Priorat wines are mix of varietals and blends, as are the majority of the Catalan DOPs.

 The Catalan wine region has one DOCa, the Priorat, and eleven DOs.